About the role

-An exciting opportunity for 25 people with passion, drive and initiative to develop skills and experience valuable to the not-for-profit and environment sectors while making a tangible difference to Climate for Change and the work that we do.
+An exciting opportunity for 25 people with passion, drive and initiative to develop skills and experience valuable to the not-for-profit, environment and climate sectors while making a tangible difference to Climate for Change and the work that we do.

 About Climate for Change